ChristopherZev/christopherzev.github.io/index.md

 # 📄 Amazon Tech Spec - Draft - Readme.md

-Welcome to the official documentation for **Identity Management Compliance for Amazon Music**.
+Welcome to the draft documentation for **Amazon Tech Spec - Identity Management Compliance for Amazon Music**.
 This document outlines the technical specifications required to ensure Amazon Music's identity management system is compliant with international data protection regulations such as GDPR, CCPA, and COPPA.

 ---